praveek/launch.en/help/extension-reference/web/experience-cloud-id-service-extension/overview.md

 This section provides a reference for the options available when configuring the Experience Cloud ID extension.

-If the Experience Cloud ID extension is not yet installed, open your property, then click **[!UICONTROL Extensions > Catalog]**, hover over the Experience Cloud ID extension, and click **[!UICONTROL Install]**.
+If the Experience Cloud ID extension is not yet installed, open your property, then select **[!UICONTROL Extensions > Catalog]**, hover over the Experience Cloud ID extension, and select **[!UICONTROL Install]**.

-To configure the extension, open the Extensions tab, hover over the extension, and then click **[!UICONTROL Configure]**.
+To configure the extension, open the Extensions tab, hover over the extension, and then select **[!UICONTROL Configure]**.

 ![](/help/assets/optin.jpg)